apeunit/neueux/content/articles/07_buy-and-sell.md

 There are several different ways to buy crypto, but the two most relevant to this article are buying on exchanges and buying through ramp services.

-### Exchange
+#### Exchange

 At the moment, most people still buy their first cryptocurrencies on exchanges, despite the fact that exchanges are relatively complex products that require a lot of customer understanding (KYC).
 Exchanges are relatively complex products because exchanges are predominantly designed as a special tool for people who invest.
 In my opinion, this is why most people currently purchase their first cryptos on exchanges—because the most common use case for crypto at the moment is investments.
-People tolerate these complex interfaces because they are willing to spend some time to learn the tool they are using to invest.However, as more use-cases arise beyond investing, more  people who are not willing to invest time learning how to use investing tools, will come into contact with blockchain and crypto.
+People tolerate these complex interfaces because they are willing to spend some time to learn the tool they are using to invest.
+However, as more use-cases arise beyond investing, more people who are not willing to invest time learning how to use investing tools, will come into contact with blockchain and crypto.

 As a result of the diversity of crypto users, there is another product category for buying cryptocurrencies: ramp services.

-### Ramp Services
+#### Ramp Services

 Theoretically, an exchange could also be called a ramp service.
 Since, strictly speaking, the term, ‘ramp service’ only refers to the process of buying cryptocurrencies with fiat money.
 However,the term is often used for a type of product that greatly simplifies the process of buying crypto.